-EMF radiation, exposure and health effects are complex subjects.
-Electrosmog – or EMF pollution – is one of the only forms of pollution that is invisible and odorless.
-You can’t feel, touch, see or taste it, which can make it even more difficult to comprehend.
+EMF radiation, exposure, and health effects are complex subjects.
+Electrosmog – or EMF pollution – is one of the only forms of pollution that’s invisible and odorless.
+You can’t feel, touch, see or taste it, making it even more challenging to comprehend.

 EMF has another characteristic that makes it relatively unique among forms of pollution.
 And that is the fact that EMF pollution isn’t a by-product— it IS the product.

-Sometimes customers ask us why our Phone Pouch shields against EMF on only one side of the Pouch (the back side, which is the side between your phone and your body).
-Or why our Laptop Pad only shields EMF from the bottom of your laptop, and not the entire laptop.
-The answer has to do with the nature of EMF pollution.
+Sometimes, customers ask us why our Phone Pouch shields against EMF on only one side (the backside, which is the side between your phone and your body).
+Or why our Laptop Pad only shields EMF from the bottom of your laptop and not the entire laptop.
+The answer has to do with the nature of EMF.

 When people think of pollution, they often think of factories dumping waste into a river, barges dumping trash into the oceans, or smokestacks bellowing black clouds into the sky.
 In each of these cases, the pollution that’s being released into the atmosphere is a by-product.

 In each of these cases, the pollution that enters our atmosphere is a by-product.
 The pollution, while damaging, is incidental.
 And as a result, it can be curtailed.
 Factories can (if they choose, or if forced by regulation) adopt cleaner ways of producing their products.
 Cars can be made more efficient to the point where they emit no pollution at all.
-Plastic bottles can be recycled.
+We can recycle plastic bottles.
 And so on.

 EMF Pollution is Fundamentally Different

 This is not the case with EMF.
-The wireless technologies (such as cell phones, cordless phones and wifi) rely on EMF to communicate.
+The wireless technologies (such as cell phones, cordless phones, and WiFi) rely on EMF to communicate.
 You can’t stop a cell phone from emitting EMF radiation and still expect it to work.
-You can’t stop a cell tower from emitting EMF radiation and expect it to work.
-You can’t cut off EMF emissions from a wifi router and expect it to work.
+Stop a cell tower from emitting EMF radiation and expect it to work.
+Or cut off EMF emissions from a WiFi router and expect it to work.

 And this is a critical characteristic of EMF for people to understand.
-While EMF is definitely a form of pollution, it is a relatively unique type of pollution – you can’t get rid of it, unless we give up wireless technology.
+While EMF is definitely a form of pollution, it is a relatively unique type of pollution – we can’t get rid of it unless we give up wireless technology.
 And that’s not going to happen.

 Is Electrosmog Dangerous?